Platformus/Platformus-Sample-Mobile-App-Admin-Panel/README.md

 [Platformus](https://github.com/Platformus/Platformus) is free, open source, and cross-platform developer-friendly CMS based on ASP.NET Core, [ExtCore framework](https://github.com/ExtCore/ExtCore), and [Magicalizer](https://github.com/Magicalizer/Magicalizer).

+This project can be used as a base for creating admin panels for mobile apps.
+It contains backend UI (categories and products sample), users, roles, permissions, access/refresh tokens (JWT), configurations, API with complex validation, filtering, sorting, and paging etc.

 ### How To Try